 Add To Favorites

 Leonardo da Vinci was fascinated with faces.
-Students view faces like Leonardo drew in preparation for making original self-portraits.
+Students view faces similar to those Leonardo drew in preparation for making original self-portraits.

 Ask students to think about something that elicits a sad emotion.
 How does the facical expression change?
 Challenge students to try making faces that show other emotions, such as surprise or indignation.

-On white paper, students use Crayola® Ultra-Clean Markers to draw their faces showing one of the experimental emotions.
+On white construction paper, students use Crayola® Washable Markers to draw their faces showing one of the experimental emotions.
 As students look at their reflections in the mirrors, have them draw so what them see, keeping focused on facial details.
+Encourage students to refer to their notes as needed.

 Introduce Genre painting with the work of post-Expressionist George Bellows then create a dramatic original painting of